cackle-rs/cackle/README.md

 cargo install --locked --git https://github.com/davidlattimore/cackle.git cackle
 ```

-Installing `bubblewrap` is recommended as it allows build scripts (build.rs) to be run inside a
+Installing `bubblewrap` is recommended as it allows build scripts (build.rs) and tests to be run
-sandbox.
+inside a sandbox.

 On systems with `apt`, this can be done by running: